mpsonntag/snippets/notes/201810_RTG_Workshop_talk.md

 -------------------

-    If you want to be through, take a half day and make sure the following is true for every project, also add it directly to the project folder.
+    If you want to be thorough, take a half day and make sure the following is true for every project, also add it directly to the project folder.

 2) Make sure everything required is in the project or properly referenced